vaibhavsagar/website/content/blog/blog-setup.md

 and that was all the setup I had to do.
 I then pushed a commit and watched as Pelican and its dependencies were downloaded, my blog posts were regenerated, and my GitHub Pages repo was updated.
-Seems a bit wasteful, but it was surprisingly easy to get working.
+Seems a bit wasteful, but it was surprisingly easy to get working and it performs admirably.